 The 2145 UPS-1U is supplied with an IEC 320-C13 to C14 jumper to connect it to a rack PDU.
 You can also use this cable to connect the 2145 UPS-1U to the redundant ac power switch.
-The redundant ac power switch is supplied with two IEC 320-C19 to C20 power cables to connect to rack PDUs.
-There are no country specific cables for the redundant ac power switch.

 The following table lists the power cable requirements for your country or region: